 Below is a summary of the significant elements of the VCDPA:

 - Sensitive Data: The VCDPA defines sensitive personal data (see GDPR Article 9) and requires businesses to obtain opt-in consent for processing sensitive data.
 Businesses must also complete a data protection assessment (see below).

 - Processors: VCDPA imposes duties on data processors to adhere to the controller’s instructions and assist the controller in meeting its obligations under the Act.
-Processors also have a specific obligation to make all supporting documentation available upon reasonable request from the controller.
+Processors are also obligated to make all supporting documentation available upon reasonable request from the controller.

-- Data Subject Rights and Opt-out: Data subject rights mirror those found in other privacy regulations.
+- Data Subject Rights and Opt-out: Data subject rights mirror other privacy regulations.
 The VCDPA expands opt-out rights to include the right to opt out of targeted advertising, profiling, and sales of personal data.